alexisrsantos/WindTurbines_cancer/README.md

-# Cancer Rates are not associated with Wind Energy in the U.S.
+# Cancer Rates are not correlated with Wind Energy in the U.S.: A state-level analysis

 Here I provide the data and code to conduct a state-level correlation analysis between Wind Energy indicators and Cancer (Indicence, Prevalence, Mortality).

+# Citation
+| Santos-Lozada, Alexis R. (2019).
+Cancer Rates are not correlated with Wind Energy in the U.S.: A State-level analysis

+# Measurement
+## Wind Energy
+I measure Wind Energy using 5 indicators:

+* Number of Projects,
+* Number of Turbines,
+* Investiment Dollars,
+* MV Capacity, and
+* Homes Powered.

+## Cancer
+I measure cancer using three indicators:
+* Incidence Rates
+* Prevalence Rates
+* Death Rates

 # Results
 Here I provide a visualization of the correlation analysis.
+All the Wind Energy Indicators are correlated among themselves.
+No correlation is found between any of the Wind Energy Indicators and the cancer indicators.

 #Incidence
 ![Incidence](Rplot11.png)